-Shopping cart abandonment is when a customer adds an item to the shopping cart on your eCommerce site, but then leaves the site without making a purchase.
-Capturing these abandoned carts and marketing to the customers who left them behind is extremely important.
+Shopping cart abandonment happens when a customer adds an item to the shopping cart on your eCommerce site, but then leaves the site without making a purchase.
+According to BigCommerce, eCommerce stores lose $18 billion in sales revenue annually because of cart abandonment, so remarketing to these customers to try to capture that lost revenue is essential.
 These are customers who had a high intent of making a purchase on your site, so they are extremely valuable.

 According to the Baymard Institute, the average documented online shopping cart abandonment rate is 69.82%!
 This means that for every 100 customers that add a product to their cart, 70 of them leave without purchasing.
-Imagine the additional revenue you would have if an additional 70 people per day were making purchases on your site!
+Imagine the additional revenue you would have if an additional 70 visitors were making purchases on your site.
+If you have more than 100 visitors to your site per day, that number only continues growing.
 What if there were a way to recoup some of those customers who were abandoning their cart?
 We have some great news for you.
 There is!
 Enter the abandoned cart email flow.

 Want to learn more about Klaviyo or need help setting up your email marketing strategy?
 Contact The Media Captain!